tf-maam/dupsrm/README.md

 - [ ] Wrap hash type with `&str` or fixed size type
 - [ ] Add a flag to not recurse the reference directory or set a maximum depth
 - [ ] Provide usage examples with regular expression
+- [] Add option to create symlinks or hard links to original files, replacing the removed files in the reference directory